LamP-Dynamics/Automated-MAC-Filtering-for-Routers-using-Puppeteer/readme.md

 Create a `.env` file in the root directory of your project and add the following environment variables:

 ```
 ADMIN_PASS=your_admin_password	                # Used for all routers
+ADMIN_URL='https:/your.domain.com/path/to/api/  # API URL to fetch data
 PRIVILEGED=mac1---mac2---mac3                   # For example -> 5c:bb:12:ae:24:22---5a:bc:13:aa:2c:2f
+SPECIALIZE=fulan---faulan---fulanah             # Special names for special access on DIR605
 DIR605_URL=http://192.168.0.1                   # Desired URL for DIR605L Router
 WR840N_URL=http://192.168.3.1                   # Desired URL for WR840N Router
 ```

 Replace `your_admin_password` with the actual admin password of your router and `mac1---mac2---mac3` with the MAC addresses that should be privileged.
 Update the URLs to match your router's IP addresses.
-Please not that currently in this release version the password of each router is equal.
+Please note that currently in this release version the password of each router is equal.

+`SPECIALIZE` is a premium-like feature. `SPECIALIZE` gives member to have more than one MAC address allowed on the whitelist.
+It was intended, as the DIR605 router only provide 24 mac addresses to be registered on whitelist.
+You can leave it blank if you want anyway.

 ## License